-Sitting with my 92-year-old father at Christmas, I took the opportunity to ask him a series of questions.
-My mother called it an interview, which is certainly one way to describe it, I thought of it more as an attempt at a conversation.
+Sitting with my 91-year-old father at Christmas, I took the opportunity to ask him a series of questions.
+My mother called it an interview, which is certainly one way to describe it.
+I thought of it more as an attempt at a conversation.
 An effort to probe his memories about instances that, at least to me, remain a mystery.
 I hoped to learn things that I did not know about my Dad.
 Things that did not occupy my memory of him, but rather his memory of himself.
-I got lots of facts, several names I did not recognize, a few that I did.
-Instances and events that he recalled, and near the end a rehearsal of his recollections of World War II and the events leading up to the conflict along with the implications of that and other geopolitical brouhahas.
-A couple of the stories were funny, stories that I had never heard, involving my Dad and his brothers.
+I got lots of facts, several names I did not recognize, and a few that I did.
+Instances and events that he recalled, and near the end of our talk, a rehearsal of his recollections of World War II and the events leading up to the conflict along with the implications of that and other geopolitical brouhahas.
+A couple of the stories were funny.
+Most were stories that I had never heard, involving my Dad and his brothers.

 He tells me a few stories of his uncle, who had our last name as his first, but reveals a nick name I didn’t know about, “Pork chop, had walked off the county farm and the law came to pick him up!”
 My great uncle Loyd was a career ne’er-do-well, who actually shot and killed a man in a drunken brawl.
 My Dad recalls this incident.
 A day I also remember from my childhood.
 I was playing outside, when my Aunt Jenny came running from her home.
 “Loyd done shot a man!” she exclaimed.
 She ran inside to use the phone to call the police.
 I watched the lights and the figures of policemen run about at the end of our gravel road.
 Uncle Loyd went to jail for manslaughter.
 I remember when he went away, and I remember the day he came back.